 Honors Program

-If you are interested in pursuing research during your senior year, the honors program provides diploma designation for students who meet the requirements.
+If you are interested in pursuing research during your senior year, the honors program provides a diploma designation for students who meet the requirements.
 The honors program in Earth and Planetary Sciences provides an opportunity for independent study and research on a topic of special interest and culminates in a written report and oral presentation.

 Who Is Eligible?